| A

 delivered upper cervical adjustment can no longer be ignored and

+can no longer remain hidden from us patients.
 I hope you enjoy my newsletters and as always feel free to provide

 me with any feedback and suggestions to info@upcspine.com.
 Remember